 Meet with Staff

 Make time for a field trip to the school to meet with the cafeteria manager.
 Be sure the staff recognizes your child and they know the problem foods or ingredients.
-Additionally, identify a go-to person because there should be at least one individual your child is comfortable asking if a food is safe to eat, suggests registered dietitian nutritionist Joan Salge Blake, MS, LDN, FAND, also a past spokesperson for the Academy (2007 to 2016).
+Additionally, identify a go-to person because there should be at least one individual your child is comfortable asking if a food is safe to eat, Delbridge suggests.

-Once you've made the initial contact with the foodservice and nutrition department, obtain the monthly menu, urges Corey J. Wu-Jung, MS, RD, program coordinator for the Northern Region of Grow Healthy Team Nutrition Program of Rutgers Cooperative Extension.
+Once you've made the initial contact with the foodservice and nutrition department, obtain the monthly menu, Delbridge says.
 Review it with your child, so he or she knows the acceptable menu options.
-Feel free to ask for ingredient lists of prepared foods and recipes for scratch items, Wu-Jung suggests.
+Feel free to ask for ingredient lists of prepared foods and recipes for scratch items.

 Peanut allergies are on the rise.
-According to the Food Allergy and Anaphylaxis Network, one study suggests that the incidence of peanut allergy in children doubled between 1997 and 2002.
+According to the Food Allergy and Anaphylaxis Network, the number of children with peanut allergy in the U.S. more than tripled between 1997 and 2008.
 Many schools avoid peanuts and peanut butter in their menus, but not all schools.
 If peanuts are a concern to your family, be certain to ask which foods may contain them.
 Peanut butter cookies are an obvious example, but peanuts and peanut products may be hidden in sauces, gravies, salad dressings, chicken salad, egg rolls and a variety of ethnic foods.
-Many schools serve a popular peanut butter substitute made from sunflower seeds, says Beauvais.
+Many schools serve a popular peanut butter substitute made from sunflower seeds, says Delbridge.
 If your school doesn't already offer it, ask them to have it on hand.

 Most importantly, be prepared by talking to both your child and the school staff.
 And help your child feel comfortable by focusing on what he or she can eat and not just what must be avoided.